ChapelR/custom-macros-for-sugarcube-2/readme.md

 `invAny('list', 'of', 'items')`: Returns true if **any** of the listed items are in the inventory.

-## Cycles
+## The Cycles System

+[See the detailed documentation.](#cycles-system)

 Used to create cycles.
 A lot of things can be cycles: day/night, days of the week, months of the year, seasons, turns in an RPG game, etc.  Cycles are given a name, a list of values to cycle through, and a number of turns to wait before changing the value.
 You can have multiple cycles running at once, but using a lot can cause a performance hit.
 All cycle definitions are stored in a story variable (`$cycles` by default).

-[See the detailed documentation.](#cycles-system)

 ### Macros